-The total amount of non-repayable assistance (that is, total assistance minus loans) was over \$11.8 billion in 2020-21: if recurring money from the additional sources not covered by Figure 5.12 are included, it increases to about \$13 billion.
-We know from chapter 3 that the total amount of tuition paid by domestic students was likely under \$10 billion in that same year.
-Since very little student assistance is available to international students, it is possible to say that the total amount of non-repayable assistance given to Canadians each year is higher that the total amount of tuition fees paid by Canadian students.
+The total amount of non-repayable assistance (that is, total assistance minus loans) was over \$12.3 billion in 2021-22: if recurring money from the additional sources not covered by figure 5.12 is included, it increases to over \$13 billion.
+We know from chapter 3 that the total amount of tuition paid by domestic students was about \$9 billion in 21-22.
+Since very little student assistance is available to international students, it is possible to say that the total amount of non-repayable assistance given to Canadians each year is higher than the total amount of tuition fees paid by Canadian students.
 Or, put another way, Canada likely has net-negative tuition for domestic students once various forms of student assistance are taken into consideration.
-This of course does not mean that every student receives more in assistance than they pay in tuition, but it does mean that on average, per-student subsidies exceed per-student fees.
+This does not mean that every student receives more in assistance than they pay in tuition, but it does mean that on average, per-student subsidies exceed per-student fees.

-All of this said, it is notable that student borrowing is up sharply in recent years.
+All of this said, student borrowing has been in flux in recent years.
 Between 2017-18 and 2020-21, total borrowing rose in real terms by 24%, the same pace that it did during the major run-up in student debt in the 1990s.
-The difference is that this time, increased lending is not replacing grants and other non-repayable assistance but rather is supplementing it.
+The difference is that this time, increased lending did not replace grants and other non-repayable assistance but rather supplemented it.
 Mainly, what has happened is that governments have made it easier to borrow by reducing clawbacks for labour income.
-This has contributed to a national increase in the number of borrowers nationally of something on the order of 15%.
-These policies leave students better off in the short term but also mean that all the extra grant spending is not leading to reduced student debt.
+This has contributed to a national increase in the number of borrowers of something on the order of 15%.
+However, in 2021-22, total student borrowing shrank by nearly 25%, back to its 2017-18 levels despite the number of borrowers only shrinking by 4%.
+It is unclear what caused the major drop in lending.